How to Create Effective Survey Questions

 1. Rating Scale or Likert Scale Questions

-What are rating scale survey questions
+What are rating scale questions or ranking questions in surveys

 Question types that use a likert scale are one of the simplest types of questions.

-When to use rating scale survey questions
+When to use rating scale questions for surveys

-Useful when you need quick, easy to read general statistics.
+Useful when you need quick, easy-to-read general statistics.
 For example, in assessing customer satisfaction on a new product launch or when gauging your net promoter score.
 They are also great to use when you don’t have a lot of time and resources to analyze surveys and need fast responses.

 Examples of rating scale survey questions